Things to see and do

 Arrive early to ensure you get a tour, and see for yourself how the tide turned in Dunkirk.

 WWI Fire Command Post

-During the First World War, the Dover area was officially designated as a fortress with Dover Castle acting as military headquarters.
-Don't miss the new attraction that tells this story: see the gun drills every weekend, take part in community events, or get involved as a volunteer.
+During the First World War, the Dover area was officially designated as a fortress with Dover Castle acting as a military headquarters.
+Don't miss the attraction that tells this story: see the gun drills every weekend from July-September, take part in community events, or get involved as a volunteer.

 The Big Screen